 Noob – noun, informal – a person who is inexperienced in a particular sphere or activity.

-So you took my advice and started exercising, awesome!
-Have no idea where to start when it comes to eating healthy?
-This article is for you!
-You’re going to want to maximize your efforts in the gym by properly fueling yourself.
+If you are exercising regularly, you want to maximize your efforts in the gym by properly fueling yourself.
 And that is exactly how you should start looking at your body, a vehicle that needs FUEL in order to perform properly.

-Your body is much like a high performance car, you need to get regular tune ups and give it the proper fuel so you can rev your engine to the max.
+Your body is much like a high performance car.
+You need to get regular tune ups and give it the fuel it needs so you can rev your engine to the max.
 If you are racing your Ferrari around a track day in and day out, you will need to give it high octane fuel.
 Not mud!
-So if you’re going to start pushing your body to the limits day in and day out, you will need to provide it with the nutrition to keep it running efficiently.
+If you’re going to start pushing your body to the limits day in and day out, you will need to provide it with the nutrition to keep it running efficiently.

 You can overthink this topic until you literally cannot make a decision.
 There are hundreds, if not thousands of nutrition articles out there.
 Many of which have different studies referenced, research articles, and personal experiences attached to them.
-It seems like research studies are biased, contradicting, and ever changing with their findings.
-It can be overwhelming and confusing, especially to a complete and total noob.
+It seems like research studies are often biased, contradicting, and ever changing with their findings.

-Truth is, nutrition is an inexact science, or else there would be some clear cut answers for us all.
-I will break things down to a very basic, sustainable, and manageable level so that you can get the ball rolling.
-Check back in for future posts about dialing in your nutrition for specific goals!
+Although there are some clear cut scientific facts regarding nutrition, it can be widely confusing.
+Truth is, most of what we know about nutrition is an inexact science, or else there would be more clear cut answers for us.
+In this article I will break things down to a very basic, sustainable, and manageable level so that you can get the ball rolling.

 MAKING YOUR LIST